DamonCharlesRoberts/damonroberts/content/project/methods/index.md

 $$\hat{y} = Py$$
 \newpage

-# Doing all of this Using R (taken from Andy Phillips)
+# Doing all of this Using R (credit Andy Phillips)

 ## Finding Beta in R
 ```{r}